-We would advise you to seek impartial advice and support from the Students’ Union Advice Centre, if you wish to interrupt or withdraw from your studies.
+We would advise you to seek impartial advice and support from the Students’ Union Advice Centre, if you wish to interrupt, transfer or withdraw from your studies.

 5.2.1 An interruption of study is the formal procedure which allows you to request a break from your studies in your current academic year.

 5.2.2 It may be appropriate for you to interrupt your studies for a period of time due to personal circumstances.
 If you need to take time away from your studies for personal reasons, we will normally suspend your fee liability and temporarily pause our consideration of your results and academic progress.
 The point of the academic year you request to interrupt your studies may impact on when you return to your course.
 Your Course Leader will go through the following options with you and will decide on which is the best option based on your circumstances: